 Richard Schulze Distinguished Professor / Rawls College of Business / Texas Tech University

-In "Becoming the Best," Dick Schulze exquisitely reveals the courage and perseverance required to prevail as an entrepreneur -- starting with one small store and growing it into the largest consumer electronics retailer in the world.
-In a conversation with a curious professor, Schulze was asked if he ever thought about closing Best Buy if it did not meet certain benchmarks for financial returns.
+Best Buy Founder Dick Schulze was once asked if he ever thought about closing Best Buy if it did not meet certain benchmarks for financial returns.
 Schulze responded with relaxed confidence: "No, there was never a point I would have thrown in the towel; failure was not an option."
-That quote explains much of what is to be learned from this book.
+That quote explains much of what is to be learned from Schulze's book.

 This is an excellent entrepreneurship textbook.
 It provides an understanding of the who, what and why of entrepreneurship, including how to assemble resources and launch the venture.
 It provides guidance on how to run a lasting business and harvest the rewards.
 Case studies are appropriately used throughout the text to illustrate concepts and techniques.